gregdaynes/after.coffee/src/_posts/2021-09-19-cupped-brews.md

 - performance constraints,
 - PII in the output.

-Chip Log is a wrapper around PinoJS, and is a recommended replacement for other loggers like Morgan and Winston.
+Chip Log is a wrapper around PinoJS (a recommended replacement for other loggers like Morgan and Winston).

 I no longer work to maintain this module.
 Instead directing attention to Fastify which has existing extensions providing these features.
 It should still work.
 The inspector will _probably_ break on Node 15+ and definitely can't operate in ESM mode.